isomerpages/moe-xinminpri/_departments/Student Well being.md

 Each Xinminite will go through a structured peer support programme to build skills and competencies to show kindness and care and develop mindsets to be a positive influence for positive mindsets and pro-social online and offline behaviours.
 The programme is delievered through CCE lessons and student development exercises such as CCA, class activities as well as cohort camps.

-Some Xinminites will be chosen as Peer Support Leaders as advocators of positive influence and to look out and connect with their classmates for well-being issues.
-These Leaders are selected by the teachers and trained by the school to effectively perform the role.
+Some Xinminites will be chosen as Peer Support Leaders as advocators of positive influence and to look out and connect with their classmates for well-being issues.&nbsp; These Leaders are selected by the teachers and trained by the school to effectively perform the role.

 **Cyberwellness**